 - Happy Hour: 6 pm – 8 pm, 2 for 1 drink specials

-5. Enjoy a Sumptuous Dinner at El Asadero
+5. Enjoy an upscale authentic dinner at El Asadero

 Located in the center of Tulum, El Asadero is definitely one of the best restaurants in Tulum that we came across and is very popular amongst locals and tourists alike.
 We’ve celebrated two wedding anniversaries here.
 El Asadero serves up delicious Mexican BBQ, the restaurant’s signature dish, Arrachera steak, will melt in your mouth it is that good!
 One of us always orders the Arrachera steak, it’s our favorite dish in Tulum.

 As well as all the amazing meat dishes, the atmospheric El Asadero also has some great tacos, vegetarian meals, and cocktails for you to sample.
 Due to its popularity, you may have to book in advance if you don’t want to end up queuing for one of its indoor or outdoor tables.
 W